ashish7515/Paper-3-Implementation-Ubiquitous-Computing/README.md

      git clone https://github.com/ashish7515/Paper-3-Implementation-Ubiquitous-Computing.git
      ```

-   This will copy the `paper_implementation.py` and the project paper PDF along with the required files to your home directory.
+   This will copy the necessary python files and the project paper PDF along with the required files to create a job in your home directory.

 ## Install Dependencies